TABLE OF CONTENTS

 Email: OCR.Denver@ed.go

-Student Resources
+Student Information

-Student Orientation
+New Student Orientation

-Students receive an orientation the first day of each program by their instructor.
+Students receive an orientation on or before the first day of each program by their instructor.
 The instructor will welcome students to MTECH and check the class roll for accuracy.
-MTECH’s Online Student Orientation will be reviewed.
-This includes policies of attendance, progress, participation, and behavior.
-Students will be given the program syllabus.
-The instructor will explain the program details outlined in the syllabus.
-Students may be taken on a brief tour of the campus.
+MTECH’s online Student Orientation will be reviewed.
+Students will learn about policies of attendance, progress, participation and behavior, and will be introduced to the departments, functions, and personnel of the College.

-Students should become familiar with the Student Resources available on the
+Students should become familiar with the Student Resources available on the MTECH Website.

 Student Services